 Skip to main content

-Uploading Docker images to a repository
+Upload images to a Docker repository

 Overview

-What is a Docker Repository?
+What is a Docker repository?

 Prerequisites

-• Docker installed on your system.
+• Docker installed on your laptop.

 mkdir 05_docker-repository